NYPL/cantaloupe/README.md

 We've temporarily stopped using Docker for local setup.
 In the meantime, the following more complicated steps should work to get you up and running locally.

 1. Clone this git repository.
 2. `cp cantaloupe-local.properties.sample cantaloupe-local.properties`
 3. In this file, edit the path for `FilesystemCache.pathname` to wherever you want your local cache to live.
 4. Might need to also edit the path for `GraphicsMagickProcessor.path_to_binaries` to wherever you find your GM bin.
 (Mine is at `/usr/local/Cellar/graphicsmagick/1.3.37/bin` right now.)
 5. If not already created, create a local mysql database and import the small sql file found `db/filestore-sample-db.sql`.
 Make note of user / password and database host name for use in the next step.
-6. In the `secrets.rb` file, comment out the development set of configs and un-comment-out the set for local development.
-Edit the values as appropriate.
+6. `cp secrets.rb.sample secrets.rb`
+7. In the `secrets.rb` file, edit the values as appropriate.
+You will likely need to change your database configuration settings, add your api key, and update default_image_path to an absolute path to the sample-images folder.

 ## Running